- 11 Jul 2023

 - Click Save.

-- The Log Messages field will display a success message if the script is accepted.
+- The Log Messages field displays a success message if the script is accepted.
 If you received an error in this field, please check your script and try again.

 - Click Done.